uhppoted/uhppoted-dll/README.md

 #### `GetListener`

-Retrieves the IPv4 address of the host configured to receive events from the controller.
+Retrieves the controller configured event listener IPv4 address:port and (optionally) the auto-send interval.

 #### `SetListener`

-Sets the IPv4 address of the host to receive events from the controller.
+Sets the controller event listener IPv4 address:port and the auto-send interval.

 #### `GetTime`